alevchuk/minibank/README.md

 Notes are based on https://www.tecmint.com/setup-iscsi-target-and-initiator-on-debian-9/ - yet here we avoid using LVM

 You'll need to set things like $$PASSWORD1_HERE$$ with unique passwords.
-Generate random strings for each password.
+Generate random strings (of 30 alpha-nuberic characters) for each password.

 Part 2: Target